What do the measurements with the intensity probe look like?

 • RT30 – reverberation time in the receiving room.

-After the measurements, an analysis is conducted according to PN-B-02151-3, including verification of project documentation, assessment of compliance with regulatory requirements, and preparation of potential repair guidelines.
+After measurements are completed, an analysis compliant with PN-B-02151-3 is carried out, including verification of design documentation, assessment of compliance with standard requirements, and preparation of possible corrective guidelines.

-The final effect is a specific numerical value of the insulation of the partition, which allows us to answer the question: whether the wall meets regulatory requirements or not.
+The final result is a specific numerical value of the partition’s insulation, which allows the question to be answered: does the wall meet the standard requirements or not.

-And here arises a significant limitation of this method – although it accurately determines the level of insulation, it does not unequivocally indicate where the acoustic energy penetrates.
-It informs about the effect but does not always allow for identifying the cause of the problem.
+And this is where a significant limitation of this method appears – although it precisely determines the insulation level, it does not clearly indicate where the acoustic energy is penetrating.
+It informs about the effect, but does not always allow the cause of the problem to be identified.

 How do we locate acoustic bridges in practice?

-The PU intensity probe allows for performing point or scanned sound intensity measurements right at the surface of the partition.
-Unlike the classic measurement 'in the room', here we examine what happens right at the wall.
+The PU intensity probe enables point or scanning sound intensity measurements directly at the partition surface.
+In contrast to classic “in-room” measurement, here we examine what happens right next to the wall.

-In practice, the measurement involves slowly, orderly moving the probe across the surface of the partition – similar to examining with a thermal imaging camera.
+In practice, the measurement consists of slowly, systematically moving the probe across the partition surface – similarly to thermal imaging camera testing.
 The device records not only the level of acoustic energy but also the direction of its flow.

 • locate acoustic bridges,